 (a) a company shall be deemed to be a subsidiary company of the holding company even if the control referred to in sub-clause (i) or sub-clause (ii) is of another subsidiary company of the holding company;

 (b) the composition of a company’s Board of Directors shall be deemed to be controlled by another company if that other company by the exercise of some power exercisable by it at its discretion can appoint or remove all or a majority of the directors;

 (c) the expression “company” includes any body corporate;

 As per Section 2(6), “Associate company”, in relation to another company, means a company in which that other company has a significant influence, but which is not a subsidiary company of the company having such influence and includes a joint venture company.

 Explanation to section 2(6) provides that “significant influence” means control of at least twenty per cent.
 Of total share capital, or of business decisions under an agreement.

-To add more governance and transparency in the working of the company, the concept of associate company has been introduced.
-It will provide a more rational and objective framework of associate relationship between the companies.
+To add more governance and transparency in the working of the company, the concept of the associate company has been introduced.
+It will provide a more rational and objective framework of the associated relationship between the companies.